xpack/web-jekyll/pages/core/xsvd/files/xsvd-json.md

 The field names `mask`, `position` and `offset` are reserved.

-Note: Array of fields are currently not implemented.
+{% include note.html content="Array of fields are currently not implemented." %}

 | Parent |